Canon 200D vs 1D

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS-1D are two digital cameras that were officially introduced, respectively, in June 2017 and September 2001.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and an APS-H (1D) sensor.
-The 200D has a resolution of 24 megapixel, whereas the 1D provides 4.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 1D provides 4.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 200D and the Canon 1D are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 1D is considerably larger (117 percent) than the Canon 200D.
 Moreover, the 1D is substantially heavier (250 percent) than the 200D.
 It is noteworthy in this context that the 1D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.